AndersonMamede/scriptcase-tools/README.md

 [![License](https://img.shields.io/badge/license-MIT%20License-blue.svg)](https://github.com/AndersonMamede/scriptcase-tools/blob/master/LICENSE)

 <br>
-If you have found this extension useful and it has contributed to your projects, consider buying me some coffees to fuel a hard coding day! :)<br>
+If you have found this extension useful and it has contributed to your projects, consider buying me some coffees to fuel a hard coding day! ;)<br>
 <a href="https://ko-fi.com/A763I0J" target="_blank"><img height="36" style="border:0px;height:36px;" src="https://az743702.vo.msecnd.net/cdn/kofi4.png?v=f" border="0" alt="Buy Me a Coffee at ko-fi.com" /></a>
 <br>